ON THIS PAGE

 Fix the typing error in the description for the interfaces that you created.

-In the second, shorter example, you will experiment with some of the same commands under slightly different circumstances.
+In the second, shorter example, you try some of the same commands under slightly different circumstances.

 Configuration

-- Using the Copy, Rename, and Replace Commands to Modify a Loopback Interface Configuration
+- Use the Copy, Rename, and Replace Commands to Modify a Loopback Interface Configuration

 - Compare the Copy Command at the Top-Level Configuration Hierarchy Level